selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 Also note somewhere that we're assuming istioctl analyze 1.5.
 {{< /idea >}}

+To ensure your Istio configuration is checked for errors before it is ever applied to your cluster, you'll need to:

 The term 'GitOps' refers to the practice of treating configuration as code.
-More specifically, this usually entails setting up a developer experience for your configuration the same way you would for software.
+More specifically, up a developer experience for your configuration the same way you would for software.
 In general this usually
 entails: